-This kind of remote activity can never replace the musical experience of an in person rehearsal, there are some opportunities to use this as a learning time to help people develop their skills and technique, whilst using repertoire that everyone enjoys.
+Whilst online activities can never replace the musical experience of an in-person rehearsal, there are opportunities to use this as a learning time to help people develop their skills and technique, whilst using repertoire that everyone enjoys.

 This resource presents a list of ideas you could have a go at, all of which have been tried and suggested to us by our member groups.
 You can use the ideas to create longer term, more structured rehearsal schedules and of course you don’t have to try everything, it’s about finding what works for you group.